Rating transitions forecasting: a filtering approach: Filtering on simulated data

 The results are very encouraging.
 The filter provides good predictions of future jumps.
 The predictions vary as a function of the regime cycle.
 Even when the real ratios sharply increase or decrease, the prediction are immediately corrected. \\ Although, one of our previous intuitions is confirmed, the filtering approach can not capture extreme variations since our approach forecasts an average of the rating transition probabilities.

-\subsubsection{Continuous framework}
+\subsection{Continuous framework}

 In order to validate the continuous-time filtering approach, we generate a data set using the migration model described in Section \ref{sec:rating-continuous}.
 The simulated rating processes exhibit no simultaneous jumps.
 We consider 3 rating categories and 1000 entities per class.
-For sake of simplicity, we reduce the number of states of the latent factor to 4.
-We first applied directly the continuous-time filtering approach on the simulated data set, which does not contain simultaneous jumps.
+We build a continuous Markov chain with 5 states.
+Note that we reduce the number of states compared to the discrete-time framework as the continuous framework is much more computationally demanding.
+Since the data is fictive and specific to the continuous-time model, this choice has no impact on our validation experiment.
+We directly applied the continuous-time filtering approach on the simulated data set, which does not contain simultaneous jumps.
 Then, in order to challenge the relevance of the use of the continuous model on discrete data, we transform the data set.
 Jumps are aggregated and randomly spread before filtering as described in Section \ref{seq: continuous-adaptation}.
 We apply the continuous-time filtering approach and compare the two predicted ratios dynamics.
 This comparison highlights the effect of the random re-distribution of jumps. \\ Figures \ref{fig:without redistribution} and \ref{fig:redistribution} show the dynamics of the proportion of transitions predicted against the real observed ratios from rating A to rating B, respectively without and with redistribution.

 The predicted ratios dynamics in Figure \ref{fig:without redistribution}, validate the use of the continuous-time filtering approach: the predicted ratios follow the real trajectory of ratios. \\ By comparing with Figure \ref{fig:redistribution}, we deduce that spreading information (to avoid the simultaneity of jumps) does not alter the predictions.
 Thanks to this comparison exercise, we can apply continuous framework to real data without concern that the results are altered by this action. \\ Even if the data samples used are different, we can notice that the changes in both predicted ratios dynamics are less brutal than in the discrete-time filtering framework applied in Section \ref{seq:fictive-discrete-filtering}.
 The continuous filter is updated with progressive information (due to the absence of simultaneous jumps) and is more flexible than the discrete filter to anticipate regime changes.
 Assimilating jumps one by one, seems to improve the quality of predictions.
 Nevertheless, the effect of delay is still observable.